ickb/proposal/README.md

 Any improvement aimed to incentivize a well time distributed deposit pool involves fees.
 In particular this entails a central entity with automated logic, so a L1 script, which with-in every user transaction:

-- sets disincentives in form of CKB++ fees;
+- Sets disincentives in form of CKB++ fees.
-- accumulates them;
+- Accumulates them.
-- distributes incentives in form of CKB++ benefits;
+- Distributes incentives in form of CKB++ benefits.

 There are two advantages of asking for CKB++ fees, such as either:

-- a slight lock-in, as the user needs to fetch from secondary markets these additional CKB++ for paying the fees;
+- A slight lock-in, as the user needs to fetch from secondary markets these additional CKB++ for paying the fees.
-- a more liquid protocol, as the user prioritizes actions without fees, so actions that benefit everyone.
+- A more liquid protocol, as the user prioritizes actions without fees, so actions that benefit everyone.

 Another approach would be to have strict rules, for example that clearly states when a deposit/withdrawal can happen or not, but usually it's easier for a determined attacker to abuse strict rules against everyone else.